Thomas Winston: Life

 He was the son of Thomas Winston, a carpenter, of Painswick, Gloucestershire, and his wife Judith, daughter of Roger Lancaster of Hertfordshire.
 He graduated M.A. at Clare Hall, Cambridge in 1602, and continued a fellow of that college till 1617.
-He then studied medicine at Padua, where he attended the lectures of Fabricius ab Aquapendente, and at Basle, where he became a pupil of Caspar Bauhin.
+He then studied medicine at Padua, where he attended the lectures of Fabricius ab Aquapendente, and at Basel, where he became a pupil of Caspar Bauhin.
 He graduated M.D. at Padua, and was incorporated M.D. at Cambridge in 1608.

 He was admitted a licentiate of the College of Physicians in London on 9 March 1610, a candidate or member on 10 September 1613, and was elected a fellow on 20 March 1615.
 He was ten times censor between 1622 and 1637.
 He was an active member of the Virginia Company, regularly attending its meetings in London until October 1621, and acting as one of the editors of A Declaration of the State of the Colonie and Affaires in Virginia, published in 1620.
 He was elected Professor of Physic at Gresham College on 25 October 1615, and held office till 1642.
 He then went abruptly to France, but returned in 1652.
 William Lenthall wrote to the Gresham committee on his behalf, and on 20 August 1652 he was restored to his professorship, which he held till his death.
 He had a large practice as a physician, and always kept an apothecary, who followed him humbly.
 He died on 24 October 1655.